West-Lane-Translator/wlt_content/content/pages/About/Leasing.md

 : All levels of the tower are available for the mounting of antenna apparatus.
 If your equipment installation needs are modest, we have equipment rack space available in our climate-controlled main building.
-Users requiring more space or needing their own equipment shelters will find that there is ample area adjacent to the tower, needing minimal preparation for use.
+If you need more space, we have a 12' by 26' fully air-conditioned facility ready to occupy.
+Users needing their own equipment shelters will find that there is ample area adjacent to the tower, needing minimal preparation for use.
 Base-of-tower outdoor-installed equipment is easily accommodated as well.

 * VALUE
 : WLT's lease offerings are competitively priced.